 Gen. 3:22 Then the LORD God said, “Behold, the man has become like one of Us, to know good and evil.
 And now, lest he put out his hand and take also of the tree of life, and eat, and live forever”

-God cursed the land for Adam’s sake, that He might eventually redeem him and his descendants through a coming Savior—a male child would defeat their adversary.
+God cursed the land for Adam’s sake, that He might eventually redeem him and his descendants through a coming Savior—a male child who would defeat their adversary.

 Gen. 3:15 “And I will put enmity Between you and the woman, And between your seed and her Seed; He shall bruise your head, And you shall bruise His heel.”

 This is the real message of the creation account.
 Trying to fit a promised-land narrative into it is not only unwarranted, it’s confusing.
 Adam didn’t lose the promised-land of Eden.
 He may have dwelled there until he died.
 The real point is, the land became cursed (Gen. 3:17).
 Adam was now a cursed man in a cursed land and in desperate need of a Savior.
 It’s an essential component of the gospel.
-God help the church if we veer from this.

 Do Eden and Israel refer to the same land?